wilsonmar/oss-perf/data-gen.md

+Data for testing:

+  * Application master data such as list of accounts which new transactions reference.
+  * Application transaction input data such as input by users and customers during registration.

 Sham, at <a target="_blank" href="http://github.com/tomdcc/sham">http://github.com/tomdcc/sham</a>,
 generates test data for Java and JVM-based projects for serendipitous bug discovery during exploratory testing.